-THOTICY II J Regional Data viewer Project Brief The development and maintenance of a freely available data viewer resource that facilitates viewing of regionally federated datasets needed by the 9-1-1 community to may lack access to GIS software or expertise.
-Critical Stakeholders All stakeholders needing authoritative address points Addressing Authorities (primarily cities) Data aggregators (County Governments, Metropolitan Council, MnGeo) Priority Level 5th Budget No funding necessary Staff time and In-kind services of participating agencies will conduct the initial stages of work of the project Benefit to Stakeholders Availability to geospatially enabled and non-geospatially enabled staff of stakeholder organizations of regionally federated datasets in an easy-to-use data viewer.
+··· ····a····c···a···cc etro Regional Data Viewer Project Brief The development and maintenance of a freely available data viewer resource that facilitates viewing of regionally federated datasets needed by the 9-1-1 community to may lack access to GIS software or expertise.
+Critical Stakeholders All stakeholders needing authoritative address points Addressing Authorities (primarily cities) Data aggregators (County Governments, Metropolitan Council, MnGeo) Priority Level (Maintenance) Budget No funding necessary Staff time and In-kind services of participating agencies will conduct the initial stages of work of the project Benefit to Stakeholders Availability to geospatially enabled and non-geospatially enabled staff of stakeholder organizations of regionally federated datasets in an easy-to-use data viewer.
 While being tailored specifically to the needs of the NextGen9-1-1 user community, the viewer will be available to the public.
-Project Owner Marcia Broman, 9-1-1 Data Coordinator Metro Emergency Services Board Project Champion Jill Rohret, Executive Director Metro Emergency Services Board Project Team MESB Staff (Broman, Oslin) Metro County GIS Staff (Representatives from each Metro County) Metropolitan Council Staff (McGuire, Murphy) Expected Timeline Maintenance Mode Key Steps & Milestones First version is available, initial informal testing with county GIS staff has begun as well as with select PSAP representatives.
-A more formal user-experience testing session is anticipated sometime in late 2019 or early 2020.
-Input from these sessions will be incorporated in future improvements of the resource.
+Project Owner Marcia Broman, 9-1-1 Data Coordinator Metro Emergency Services Board Project Champion Jill Rohret, Executive Director Metro Emergency Services Board Project Team MESB Staff (Broman, Oslin) Metro County GIS Staff (Representatives from each Metro County) Metropolitan Council Staff (Murphy) Expected Timeline Maintenance Mode Key Steps & Milestones The site is maintained by the Metropolitan Council and has been consistently available since 2020.
+The site is subject to the edits and refinements of the MetroGIS community.
 Policy Implications County GIS Offices developing and maintaining good relationships and to execute contracts (as needed) with their constituent cities to ensure the continuous flow of authoritatively created address point data; Ensuring the aggregated data meets the needs of NextGen9-1-1 use cases; Notes: Project has been in maintenance mode since 2020.